Dick Swaab

-Dick Ferdinand Swaab (born 17 December 1944) is a Dutch physician and neurobiologist (brain researcher).
+Dick Frans Swaab (born 17 December 1944) is a Dutch physician and neurobiologist (brain researcher).
 He is a professor of neurobiology at the University of Amsterdam and was until 2005 Director of the Netherlands Institute for Brain Research (Nederlands Instituut voor Hersenonderzoek) of the Royal Netherlands Academy of Arts and Sciences (Koninklijke Nederlandse Akademie van Wetenschappen).

 Life

 Swaab graduated at the Amsterdams Lyceum in 1963.
 He received his doctorate of medicine at the University of Amsterdam in 1968, and his Ph.D. in 1970 with professor J. Ariëns Kappers on a neuroendocrine thesis, and in 1972 he received his medical degree.

 He was from 1978 the director of the Netherlands Institute for Brain Research.
 In 1979 he was appointed professor of neurobiology at the University of Amsterdam.

 In 1985 he founded the Nederlandse Hersenbank—known in English as The Netherlands Brain Bank—to facilitate international research on brain diseases.
 Swaab is an atheist.